wwcwong/C-Piscine/README.md

 # C-Piscine

-## aka "INTENSIVE BASIC TRAINING"
+## "INTENSIVE BASIC TRAINING"

 4 weeks of coding, Monday to Sunday, Day and Night